ZachJW34/cypress-ct-audit/analysis.md

   - Cypress: Terminal log
   - In App: Terminal log, DevServer overlay, live-reload/hmr does not work until error is resolved
   > ![](./create-react-app-eslint-error.png)

+- `create-next-app`: N/A ESLint is not integrated into Webpack build

+- `react-vite`: N/A not integrated into Vite build (opt-in)

 ## Typescript Warning